sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ```

 >[!note]
-> This is a quick overview of dataview, but actually managing tasks is much easier with the Tasks plugin
+> This is a quick overview of dataview,  to display lists & tasks.
+We will look into more complicated queries AND a better plugin for task management in the [[06_Practice|Practice]] section

 ---
 ## Quick add